davidpagnon/Sports2D/README.md

 'config': ["C", "path to a toml configuration file"],

 'video_input': ["i", "webcam, or video_path.mp4, or video1_path.avi video2_path.mp4 ...
-Beware that images won't be saved if paths contain non ASCII characters"], 'px_to_m_person_height': ["H", "height of the person in meters.
-1.70 if not specified"], 'visible_side': ["", "front, back, left, right, auto, or none. 'front none auto' if not specified.
+Beware that images won't be saved if paths contain non ASCII characters"], 'nb_persons_to_detect': ["n", "number of persons to detect. int or 'all'. 'all' if not specified"], 'person_ordering_method': ["", "'on_click', 'highest_likelihood', 'greatest_displacement', 'least_displacement', 'first_detected', or 'last_detected'. 'on_click' if not specified"],
+'first_person_height': ["H", "height of the reference person in meters.
+1.65 if not specified.
+Not used if a calibration file is provided"], 'visible_side': ["", "front, back, left, right, auto, or none. 'auto front none' if not specified.
 If 'auto', will be either left or right depending on the direction of the motion.
 If 'none', no IK for this person"], 'load_trc_px': ["", "load trc file to avaid running pose estimation again. false if not specified"], 'compare': ["", "visually compare motion with trc file. false if not specified"], 'webcam_id': ["w", "webcam ID.
 0 if not specified"],